Suspect charged with terrorism for truck attack on Canada Muslims

 "The federal and provincial attorneys general provided their consent to commence terrorism proceedings, alleging that the murders and the attempted murder also constitute terrorist activity," the Royal Canadian Mounted Police (RCMP) said in a statement after the hearing.

 Veltman, who has no criminal record and no known link to any extremist group, told the court via video link that he does not have a lawyer.
-He has yet to enter a plea.
+He has yet to enter a plea and is set to reappear in court on June 21.

-The Afzaals' nine-year-old-daughter survived the attack in their neighborhood in the city of London, around 125 miles (200 kilometers) southwest of Toronto, but was seriously injured.
+The Afzaals' nine-year-old son survived the attack in their neighborhood in the city of London, around 125 miles (200 kilometers) southwest of Toronto, but was seriously injured.

 "This killing was no accident.
 This was a terrorist attack, motivated by hatred, in the heart of one of our communities," Trudeau said during an impassioned speech at the House of Commons.